ramigs/strapi-nuxt-article/strapi-nuxt.md

 This guide builds on top of Chimezie Enyinnaya's excellent [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case with the following functionality being
-added: I won't go in detailed explanation at each step, Chimezie's tutorial already does it so well.
+added: I won't go in detailed explanation at each step, I recommend you refer to Chimezie's tutorial already does it so well.
 I'll focus on

 - Email confirmation for registration
 - Password reset